Chart Color Schemes

 The level of general health in Downer is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Downer demonstrates lower-than-average prevalence of common health conditions across both younger and older age cohorts.
-The rate of private health cover is approximately 59% (2,654 people), compared to 65.3% across Australian Capital Territory.
+Downer demonstrates lower prevalence of common health conditions across younger and older age cohorts compared to the Australian Capital Territory.
+The rate of private health cover is approximately 59% of the total population (2,654 people), which is higher than the 65.3% across the Australian Capital Territory.

-Mental health issues and asthma are the most common medical conditions in the area, impacting 10.5 and 8.0% of residents respectively.
-Approximately 70% declare themselves completely clear of medical ailments, slightly lower than the 70.8% across Australian Capital Territory.
-The area has a higher proportion of seniors aged 65 and over at 12.4% (560 people), compared to 11.4% in Australian Capital Territory.
-Health outcomes among seniors are above average, broadly similar to those of the general population.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 10.5% and 8.0% of residents respectively.
+A total of 69.8% of residents declare themselves completely clear of medical ailments, compared to 70.8% across the Australian Capital Territory.
+The area has 12.4% of residents aged 65 and over (560 people), which is higher than the 11.4% in the Australian Capital Territory.
+Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health